 The shelter we adopted her from wanted her to be a house rabbit, which was what we could provide.
 It worked out very well for Cassie and for us, because she was a wonderful creature to share our life with, and we took very good care of her.

-However, she suffers from back pain, so I make her what we call "ugli donuts", donut shaped cushions that she can lay across and rest her back.
+However, her back would get tired as well as could not reach her bottom, so I made her special beds, donut shaped cushions that she could lay across and rest her back.
 They also help her reach her bottom somewhat to eat her caecotrophs.
-Sometimes she can not get them and I have to wash her bottom for her.
+Sometimes she could not get them and I had to wash her bottom for her.

 Cassie could not clean the ear on the amputated-leg side of her body, so I cleaned that for her.
 I used ear buds (cotton Q tips).
 Her vet showed me how to do it - I gently inserted the ear bud and scraped it along her hear.
 I did not stick it down into the smaller bits of her ear.
 The wax came out very easily and she wiggled her face as I did it; I imagine it must have tickled.
 Afterwards I wet another ear bud on the tip and wiped it along inside to make sure I did not leave any wax behind.
 If you are going to do this, you really should get your vet to show you how.

 Cassie also needed back scratches and I usually gave her a good scratching every evening.
 I also gave her gentle massages along her spine and shoulders.
 I have a friend who had a 3 legged rabbit who sent her to acupuncture and swore by its being helpful.

 I found that plain warm water would loosen any dried on debris and enabled me to pull it gently off with ease.
 When bathing I never submerged her in water, but put about two inches of tepid (lukewarm) water in the bathroom sink and supported her with my hand beneath her tummy while her bottom soaked in the water.